 When to Divide Ginger

 The prevailing wisdom on separating ginger points to dividing when the weather is warm but recent rains have occurred.
-Most gingers produce rhizomes near the top 3 to 4 inches (8 to 10 cm.).
+Most gingers produce rhizomes near the top 3 to 4 inches (8-10 cm.).
 Rhizomes are underground modified stems which have growth nodes.
 It is from these growth nodes that new plant material will sprout.
 Therefore, it is the rhizomes you are harvesting during ginger plant division.

 If you are seeing numerous rhizomes pushing to the surface of the soil, it is time to divide the plant.
 Splitting a ginger plant once this occurs will keep the plant healthy and allow you to harvest those rhizomes, either for culinary use as in the case of Zinginber or just to create more plants.